Top TMJ & TMD Dentist - Spokane Valley & North Spokane

 What is TMJ and why is it Important?

-Every time a person visits the TMJ dentist; various abnormalities associated with TMJ are examined to detect any signs of temporomandibular joint disorder (TMD).
-The function of TMJ is critical in enabling a person’s mouth to move up and down and sideways hence allowing the teeth to meet in their optimal bite position.
+Every time a person visits the TMJ dentist; various abnormalities associated with TMJ, or the temporomandibular joint, are examined to detect any signs of temporomandibular joint disorder (TMD).
+The function of the TMJ is critical in enabling a person’s mouth to move up and down and sideways hence allowing the teeth to meet in their optimal bite position.
 As a result, a properly aligned TMJ allows you to have appropriate routine functions in speaking and chewing with no discomfort.